 Today, half a million ESRD patients are struggling to stay alive on dialysis.
 Of those, more than 95,000 pray they'll survive years of waiting for a kidney transplant from our nation's insufficient organ supply.

-Yet, a larger pool of patients could have gained a better life story if they had not been overlooked as potential transplant candidates.1 Sadly, the lion's share of ESRD patients will never actualize a transplant goal because they are already on dialysis or moving along its predestined conveyor belt.
+Sadly, the lion's share of ESRD patients will never actualize a transplant (before they need dialysis), because they were overlooked as potential transplant candidates.